-This discussion summarizes the significant factors affecting the consolidated operating results and financial condition of Chelsea Logistics and Infrastructure Holdings Corp. and its Subsidiaries (CLIHC or the Group) as of and for the period ending March 31, 2022 and 2021.
-The following discussions should be read in conjunction with the attached unaudited consolidated financial statements of the Group as of March 31, 2022 and 2021
+Chelsea Logistics and Infrastructure Holdings Corp. and its Subsidiaries' (CLIHC or the Group) Discussion and Analysis provides an overview of the Group's financial activities as of and for the period ending March 31, 2023 and 2022.
+The following discussions should be read in conjunction with the attached Unaudited Consolidated Financial Statements of the Group as of March 31, 2023 and 2022.